kintohub/kintohub-docs/docs/kintoblocks.md

 The **Open Repo** button provides an option to quickly view the repository that is associated with your KintoBlock.

-   { TODO : Add image of Open Repo button }
+   {TODO: Raven Add image of Open Repo button }

 The **View example projects link** in the Repository section provides an option to quickly view an example project of the programming language you have chosen to create the KintoBlock.